toltalchaos/shop-os/README.md

 - add site design options such as branding figures/images

 - cart/checkout
-    - tax rates?
-        - this should be decided in site settings also
     - add payment/checkout flow
         - e-transfer flow - gotta sort this out yet
     - order number issuing